soak

 cook

-Mung beans (whole moong dal) are one of my favourites and are unique in the fact they are warm and nourishing in winter and cooling in summer.
-Mung beans are easy to digest and in Ayurveda are considered medicinal, cleansing and one of the keys to a long, vibrant and healthy life.
-They are high in protein, rich source of fibre and packed with vitamins and minerals and when fermented they become abundant in live enzymes as well as bacteria which helps restore the intestinal flora, helping to assimilate nutrients in the digestion process.
+Mung beans (whole moong dal) are one of my favourites and are unique in that they are warm and nourishing in winter and cool in summer.
+Mung beans are easy to digest and, in Ayurveda, are considered medicinal, cleansing and one of the keys to a long, vibrant and healthy life.
+They are high in protein, a rich source of fibre and packed with vitamins and minerals.
+When fermented, they become abundant in live enzymes and bacteria, which help restore intestinal flora and assimilate nutrients in digestion.

-This recipe came from a dear friend, Lulu and where she got it from I don’t know, but it has been a favourite of ours for many years now.
+This recipe came from a dear friend, Lulu.
+I don’t know where she got it, but it has been our favourite for many years.
 You can change the spices to whatever appeals that day.
-The mixture keeps happily in the fridge if you only want to make one or two – they are best freshly cooked, of course!
+The mixture keeps happily in the fridge if you only want to make one or two—they are best freshly cooked, of course!

 ingredients